JoaoLopesF/RemoteDebug/README.md

 }
 ```

+ - For reduce overheads RemoteDebug is disconnect the telnet client if it not active.
+ - Please pless enter or any key if you need keep the connection
+ - The default is 5 minutes (You can change it in RemoteDebug.h)
  - You can use mDNS to register each node with different name, it helps to connect without know the IP.

  - Please not forget to use if clause with Debug.Ative